A guide to luxury hotels in Switzerland, part two

 Both are in medieval buildings and have excellent fine dining (Storchen has a one-star – see my post – and Widder even a two-star Michelin restaurant).
 If you want to be by the lake, you have to go their third hotel, Alex Lake Zurich.

-I did this some time ago and was delighted by the location on the water.
-This modern accommodation is a bit out of town, has a relaxed feel and boats a one-star Michelin dining-spot too (my post).
+I did this in the past and was delighted by the location on the water.
+This modern accommodation is a bit out of town and has a more relaxed feel than some of its counterparts in Zurich’s city center (my post).

 A good alternative for staying in style in the Lake Zurich area is also Belvoir in Rueschlikon (4-star superior).